karthik-44/WorkRelatedFatalityStudy/README.md

 ### Task 10.
 What is the total number of shooting deaths per year?
-The task is to calculates the total number of deaths caused by shooting each year.(In Decreasing order)
+The task is to calculate the total number of deaths caused by shooting each year.(In Decreasing order)

 | incident_year | shooting_fatalities |
 |--------------|----------------------|